the hetet whānau

 With his wife Erenora, he developed the first Marae based training programmes in traditional Maori Art, the first Maori Museum Intern programme as well as diploma and degree programmes for Wānanga and Polytechnics.

-Rangi has overseen the creation of wharenui and several waka taua as well as many commissioned public works throughout Aotearoa NZ and around the world.
+Rangi oversaw the creation of wharenui and several waka taua as well as many commissioned public works throughout Aotearoa NZ and around the world.

 ERENORA PUKETAPU-HETET